Automatic PDF Processor - Changelog

 Bug fix: blank pages during text recognition (OCR)

 For certain PDF files with a defective internal structure, the „Make file searchable“ task could produce an output with inserted blank pages (error message „The page count of the OCR output differs from the original file“).
-Such files are now automatically processed via a workaround that bypasses the faulty structure—the output thus contains exactly the same pages as the original.
+This problem has been fixed; the output now contains exactly the same pages as the original.

 June 10, 2026